-To create a new mapping, open the main configuration window (figure 5.20) by clicking on the Services $\searrow \rightarrow$ Alias maps.
-In that dialog, click on the Add button \boxdot and create a new mapping using a descriptive name.
-To add new rules, select it and click on the Next button \triangleright to enter the alias maps rules dialog, figure 5.21.
+To create a new mapping, open the main configuration window (figure 5.20) by clicking on the Services \longrightarrow Alias maps.
+In that dialog, click on the Add button \square and create a new mapping using a descriptive name.
+To add new rules, select it and click on the Next button \triangleright to enter the alias maps rules dialog, figure 5.21 on the next page.

-New rules can be created and destroyed using the Add \square and Delete \square buttons.
+New rules can be created and destroyed using the Add \Box and Delete \Box buttons.
 A new rule consists in a descriptive name, and the match and replace patterns.
 The Match rule is the pattern against which the called number is matched.
 If a match is found, the Replace rule pattern is used to rewrite the called number, using the set of rules explained in appendix D on page 187.